anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Identity & Access Management (IAM).md

+# Identity-based policies
+- JSON permissions policy documents that control what actions an identity (users, groups of users, and roles) can perform on which resource, and under what conditions.
+## Category
+- <mark style="background: #FF5582A6;">Managed policies:</mark> standalone identity-based that you can attach to multiple users, groups and roles.
+	- AWS managed policies.
+	- Customer managed policies: users create policies.
+- <mark style="background: #FF5582A6;">Inline policies:</mark> add directly to a single user, group, or role.
+# Resource-based policies
+- JSON policy documents that you attach to a resource to grant the specified principal permission to perform specific action on that resource under what condition this applies.
 # Users and groups
 - It's a global service
 - Root account created by default, shouldn't be used or shared.